Irrational-Encoding-Wizardry/adaptivegrain/README.md

 ## FAQ
 **Why do I have to call std.PlaneStats() manually?**

-Because I didn’t want to reimplement it.
+~~Because I didn’t want to reimplement it. `kagefunc.adaptive_grain(clip, show_mask=True)` does that for you and then just returns the mask.~~
-`kagefunc.adaptive_grain(clip, show_mask=True)`
+Because I was too dumb to realize [this](http://www.vapoursynth.com/doc/api/vapoursynth.h.html#invoke) exists.
-  does that for you and then just returns the mask.
+I’ll fix that at some point.

 **Why doesn’t this also add grain?**